A Faculty Workshop for Sustainability

-In collaboration with the Association for Advancement of Sustainability in Higher Education (AASHE), Dickinson is hosting our 2017 Valley & Ridge Faculty Development Workshop and has opened applications to undergraduate faculty from other colleges and universities to participate alongside the Dickinson faculty cohort.
+In collaboration with the Association for Advancement of Sustainability in Higher Education (AASHE), Dickinson hosted the 2017 Valley & Ridge Faculty Development Workshop and opened applications to undergraduate faculty from other colleges and universities to participate alongside the Dickinson faculty cohort.
 Faculty that were thinking about integrating social, economic and/or environmental sustainability into their undergraduate teaching were encouraged to apply, and 17 participants were accepted into the program.
 Held on May 22-24, 2017 the 17 faculty represented 8 collefges and universities from througout the region and covered disciplines such as engineering, theatre and dance, economics, Italian, and chemistry.

 Valley & Ridge has annually brought together faculty members from all academic disciplines to work collaboratively to introduce and enhance sustainability content in new and existing courses across the curriculum.
-Sponsored by Dickinson’s Center for Sustainability Education, and now in its 10th year, this workshop has helped over 70 Dickinson faculty connect the subject areas of their teaching with sustainability using active learning pedagogies such as place-based & experiential education.
+Sponsored by Dickinson’s Center for Sustainability Education, and now in its 10th year, this workshop has helped over 80 Dickinson faculty connect the subject areas of their teaching with sustainability using active learning pedagogies such as place-based & experiential education.